scheeloong/scheeloong.github.io/_contents/02-research.md

 * Memory: How do we remember or forget information? ideas from Sequential Circuits in Digital Logics, to delayed processing.
 * Attention: The idea of focusing.
 Where to focus?
 When to focus?
 How long should we focus?
 Ideas from Information Retrieval
 * Online Learning: Learn from data sequentially in an online manner, since data may only be available in future.
-* Active Learning: Actively deciding what to learn, since it's impossible to learn everything.
-Multi-armed Bandit problem.
+* Active Learning: Actively deciding what to learn, and which data to annotate, since human annotators are expensive.
 * Adaptive Submodularity: How do we mathematically model for diminishing returns?
 Useful for active learning and diversifying actions.
+* Explore or Exploit information: Trading off between exploration to learn for higher future rewards, and exploitation for current rewards.
+Multi-arm Bandit
+* Black-Box Learning: How do we learn to optimize a black-box function by querying arbitrary points.
+Bayesian Optimization
 * Preference Learning: Learning by comparison of what a user prefers instead of the usual independence of does the user like this single training data?
 Also known as Learning to Rank
 * Curriculum Learning: Creating a learning syllabus so that the model learns from easy to hard problems.
 * Transfer Learning: How do we transfer useful learnt information from one model to another?